Top 15 Things to Not Include in Email Signatures

 3. Bullet points

-You should avoid using bullet points in email signatures as they render strangely in different email clients and can ruin the format of your signature.
+Good email signatures don't use bullet points.
+This is because they render strangely in different email clients and can ruin the format of your signature.
 A bullet point in Outlook will look completely different to one in Gmail.

 4. Animated gifs